 You could use time tracking apps to assess where all you are spending your time and where can you make improvements.
-It will also help you spend only requisite amount of time on a particular task.
+It will also help you spend the only a requisite amount of time on a particular task.

-If you are constantly spending more time on some tasks than you intend to, it maybe time to ask for help or outsource them to someone else.
+If you are constantly spending more time on some tasks than you intend to, it may be time to ask for help or outsource them to someone else.

 3. Reporting Results